Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 Why SMS plus CRM outperforms either channel alone

 Automation is where the real multiplier lives.
-Automated SMS flows generate up to 30x more revenue per recipient than one-off SMS campaigns.
+Automated SMS flows can generate up to 30x more revenue per recipient than one-off campaigns, according to Klaviyo’s 2024 ecommerce benchmark report.
 And automation only works if the triggers live inside the CRM — the one place that already holds every contact, stage, and status field you need.
 That is the heart of any mature CRM SMS marketing programme.

 Common SMS-plus-CRM use cases: